Visiting Natural Arches of the American Southwest

 We descend deeper into this desert paradise with our five-day Canyonlands Backpacking Tour where the word “maze” only begins to describe the proliferation of spires and natural arches in the Needles District.
 The Canyonlands is home to more than four dozen natural arches, and the one we make a detour to see is Angel Arch – with an impressive opening of 120 feet by 135 feet.

 Nothing says the “American Southwest” quite like a natural stone arch.
+If you’re inspired by these formations, explore our full range of Utah Hiking & Backpacking Tours to experience them up close.
 These wondrous outdoor rock sculptures, souvenirs from millions of years of desert erosion, are the highlight of any Utah adventure – and have the advantage of fitting colorfully into a camera frame.

 Writer Edward Abbey stoked the craving for stone arches in his seminal work from the 1960s, Desert Solitaire.
 Abbey was working as a ranger in the then Arches National Monument, and on a busy day, would see a handful of visitors.
 Today millions come each year to marvel at Abbey’s red rock fantasy land that contains more than 2,000 stone arches – the greatest concentration of sandstone arches on the planet.